 Controller HA in AWS¶

-Aviatrix Controller HA in AWS leverages an auto scaling group and a Lambda function to perform monitoring, launch a new controller and restore the configuration when the active controller instance become unreachable.
+Aviatrix Controller HA in AWS leverages an auto scaling group and a Lambda function to perform monitoring the health of the current Controller, launching a new controller and restoring the configuration when the active controller instance become unreachable.

-When a new controller is launched, the existing controller is terminated and its EIP is associated to the newly launched controller.
+When a new controller is launched, the existing controller is terminated, its EIP is associated to the newly launched controller, and the private IP is created in the new controller subnet.
 Existing configuration is restored, resulting in a seamless experience when failover happens.

 - Existing AVX Controller.
 If you have not yet launched an AVX Controller, please follow this guide.

 - The Controller’s VPC should have one or more public subnets, preferably in different AZs for HA across multiple AZ.

 Controller HA Details¶

 Aviatrix Controller HA operates by relying on an AWS Auto Scaling Group.
-This ASG has a desired capacity of 1.
+This ASG has a desired capacity of 1 (and minimum capacity = 0 and maximum capacity = 1).
 If the Controller EC2 instance is stopped or terminated, it will be automatically re-deployed by the ASG.

 An AWS Lambda script is notified via SNS when new instances are launched by the Auto Scaling Group.
 This script handles configuration using a recent Controller backup file.
 The Aviatrix Controller manages these backups once enabled.